DavidSchledewitz/Awesome_Cosmics/1_DataAcquisition/README.md

 ## 4. Testing

-But before we can take data, we have to make sure that the detector is operated properly
+But before we can take data, we should make sure that the detector is operated properly

 The first step is to get the right parameters at which we want to use the detector.
 Therefore two different tests are done: the threshold and the noise occupancy test.
 The test is executed for different internal (DACs like VCASN, ITHR) and external (Backbias voltage, referred to as BB or VBB) parameters (see more on google documentation).

-After the tests are done, the data has to be read out to find the information we want (THreshold and Noise at given set of parameters)
+After the tests are done, the data has to be read out to find the information we want (Threshold and Noise at given set of parameters)

 Out of extensive research it was found that a threshold of around 100 electrons is optimal for the operation of ALPIDE.
 By plotting all values over their parameters, you find the dependence of the threshold from the parameters and you can determine the best sets of parameters for operation.